Competition

 (b) where

-the person in default is a commercial entity, a shareholder or officer of the entity
+the person in default is an undertaking, a shareholder or officer of the undertaking

 whose actions led to the default.[76]